TABLE OF CONTENTS

 Seed brokers do not create seed.
 Rather, they market seeds from various seed companies and banks, and they may have seed available from a diverse assortment of different seed creators.
 Many seed companies depend on seed brokers to market their product.
 Unlike some seed banks, most seed brokers will mail seeds worldwide, while some seed banks will only sell within their own country or to select countries.
 Price doesn’t always dictate quality.
 There are some seed companies and banks that sell very high-quality seeds at reasonable prices.
 The highest-priced strains are often new and highly anticipated releases, as well as old classics that are in high demand.

 The seeds that these companies ship are sent in protective, discreet packaging.
+Some places will let you choose to remove seeds from a breeder’s packaging.
+Then, they are placed in collectible souveniers such as tote bags, pens, toys, DVD cases, and more to avoid detection.
 Most of them ship orders in a very timely manner.
 Seed buyers should research and educate themselves about the legality of shipping cannabis seeds to their locations and place orders armed with that knowledge.

 Let’s take a look at a variety of seed businesses, both seed banks and seed brokers.
 Quite a few American cannabis breeders have migrated to Europe to do business—especially in the days when cannabis prohibition was nationwide in the U.S. Since marijuana is now legal in many parts of America (U.S. and Canada), there is cross-traffic, with Europeans coming to America as well.